Magisk-Modules-Alt-Repo/selinux_mode/README.md

 If you have a problem, maybe force close when opening an app, blackscreen, or something like that.
 It means your device doesn't support GPU Rendering, the solution is Reinstall ML+ module and change GPU Rendering which supports your device or use Default GPU Rendering (OpenGL ES) to solve the problem.

+Then, if there are other problems, maybe wifi error (no internet connection), slow internet speed, etc (about internet connection).
+The solution is to change DNS (Cloudflare DNS or Google DNS), choose which one is the best in your location, if you still have an error try disabling dns (without dns).

 > And also, this module works in all games not only MLBB, called for MLBB only because of the unlocker method and my personal use that made this module to play MLBB, thanks...